ZJU-DAILY/HJG/README.md

 ## Introduction

-This repo holds the source code and scripts for “HOPE: An Effective Hierarchical Joint Graph Structure for ANNS in Multi-Metric Spaces”
+This repo holds the source code and scripts for “HJG: An Effective Hierarchical Joint Graph for Approximate Nearest Neighbour Search in Multi-Metric Spaces”

 ## Usage